AdejuwonF/HPML-Final/README.md

-Code for my HPML Final Project "Optimizing Deep Learning Inference on a MacBook Pro"
+Code for my HPML Final Project "Optimizing Deep Learning Inference on a MacBook Pro".
+This repository contains an E2E process for training a model on the FER2013 dataset and then applying model compilation, structured pruning and integer quantization to the model to imrpove performance.
+It also contains code to benchmark performance and accuracy for these models.

 ## Prerequisites
 - Download the [FER2013](https://www.kaggle.com/datasets/msambare/fer2013) dataset and place it in the same directory as these scrtipts